OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-rest-client/README.md

 The services will take some time to become available.
-You can access the application by making requests to the `query/systemLoad` endpoint at the
+You can access the application by making requests to the `query/systemLoad` endpoint at the http://localhost:9080/query/systemLoad[http://localhost:9080/query/systemLoad^] URL
 ```
 curl http://localhost:9080/query/systemLoad
 ```
 {: codeblock}

- URL.

 When the service is ready, you see an output similar to the following example.
 This example was formatted for readability: